AbdullahAbdelglil/Java-Based-Blockchain/README.md

 The Blockchain-Client project serves as the interface for users to interact with the blockchain network.

+## Communication

+- Utilizing WebSocket technology for communication across the network.
+- the client application initializes by retrieving the device username and MAC address, amalgamating them into a singular, unique identifier.
+- This identifier is then transmitted via the WebSocket URL to establish a connection with the server.
+- In the event of a connection interruption and subsequent reconnection, the server seamlessly identifies the client using this unique identifier, enabling the resumption of
+  services by transmitting the client's account data.

 ### Features:
 - Allows users to create accounts, which are recorded as transactions on the blockchain.
 - Supports bank transactions such as deposit, withdrawal, and transfer.